 A Modernist, Sleek, Concrete Active & Passive Solar Home

-Built by Rutgers, the State University of New Jersey and the New Jersey Institute of Technology for the 2011 Solar Decathlon, the home comfortably inhabits the seemingly contradictory extemes of lightness and strength, practicality and sparse modernity.
-Perhaps it’s the aestetics of the ‘floating roof’, a transparent band of glass that seemingly supports the roof.
+Built by Rutgers, the State University of New Jersey and the New Jersey Institute of Technology for the 2011 Solar Decathlon, the home comfortably inhabits the seemingly contradictory extremes of lightness and strength, practicality and sparse modernity.
+Perhaps it’s the aesthetics of the ‘floating roof’, a transparent band of glass that seemingly supports the roof.

-For their 960 square foot home entitled EnJOY, the Solar Decathlon team used precast concrete for a building material.
-The concrete fortess-like home exhibits a feeling of lightness, while having incredible mass.
+The 960 square foot home entitled EnJOY, the Solar Decathlon team used precast concrete for a building material.
+The concrete fortess-like home exhibits a feeling of lightness, while having incredible amounts of mass.